study in New Zealand

 About New Zealand

 New Zealand is also known for its beautiful scenic beauty and adventure sports.
 The country majorly includes two main islands – the North and South Islands, and a number of tiny islands, some of which are hundreds of miles away from the main group.
 The capital of New Zealand is Wellington, and the largest urban area is Auckland; both are located on the North Island.
-Moreover, Auckland is considered one of the world’s most liveable cities, ranking first in the 2021 Quality of Living survey conducted annually by the global HR consultants Mercer.
+Moreover, According to the EIU Global Liveability Index 2025, Auckland ranks 8th globally—placing it firmly among the world’s top cities for quality of life.

 English, Māori, and New Zealand Sign Language are the official languages, with English being predominant and thus majorly spoken throughout the country.